OpenStackOnRaPi/ostackinstall/README.md

 1. Flash the OS (Raspberry Pi OS Lite (64bit), a port of Debian 12 (Bookworm) with no desktopp environment) onto microSD card.
 We recommend using Raspberry Pi imager.
    * make sure password authentication for ssh access is enabled (the instructions given below fit this authentication method)
-   * it is recommended to set the value of host name, user name and password as you will use afterwards in Kolla-Ansible playbooks.
+   * it is recommended to set host name, user name and password as you will use afterwards in Kolla-Ansible playbooks.
 In the examples below, we set "ubuntu" for both the user name and password, and use the convention ost01, ost02, ... to set Raspbbery Pi host name.

-2. After switching on the RaPi, find its IP address.
-In our setup, check the ```Device list``` panel in the Linksys router GUI (access on, e.g., 192.168.1.1, login as root, pwd admin).
-SSH to the RaPi using the credentials from step 1 above.
+2. After switching on the RPis, SSH to each of them using the credentials from step 1 above.
+Theit IP addresses can be found in the management panel of your local router (in our lab setup, check the ```Device list``` panel in the Linksys router GUI).

-3. Assuming your user name on the RaPi is ubuntu (otherwise, adapt the following) run
+**Execute the steps 3-9 for each RPi**

+3. Add your user to the `sudo` group (adapt user name according to your setup):

    ```$ sudo usermod -aG sudo ubuntu```